AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

       * This is to avoid a loophole where clients can just get 2% only from me and then skip 500 USD charge by immediately consulting you without my awareness.

    * Otherwise, you bear the 500 USD upfront cost.

+   * The 500 USD upfront cost would begin on March-April.

 ### Definitions